fortran-lang/fpm-registry/README.md

 Please submit a Pull Request ([PR](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)) against this repository, adding the new package into the file [registry.toml](./registry.toml) in alphabetical order.
-Explicitly list each version using the [`tag`](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/managing-tags) keyword, otherwise the master branch will be used.
+It is recommended that you explicitly list each version using the [`tag`](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/managing-tags) keyword, otherwise the master branch will be used.
 An example: